findkit/findkit/packages/docs/docs/crawler/export.md

 findkit export --project <ID>
 ```

-The CLI will generate a "JSON Lines" file where each line is a JSON document
+The command will generate a "JSON Lines" file where each line is a JSON
-representing a crawled page.
+document representing a crawled page.

 ## Format